 - Environmental pollution or safety incidents

-- Legal non-compliance, regulatory lapses or vendor fraud
+- Legal non-compliance, regulatory lapses or supplier fraud

-This is not an exhaustive list; there may be others that may occur within your vendor relationships.
+This is not an exhaustive list; there may be others that may occur within your supplier relationships.
 Can you identify them?

 Risk management Planning

 According to analysts at Spend Matters, many companies deal with risk on a piece-part basis.
 Spend Matters believe that this fragmented approach is the wrong one and that a holistic view is needed, backed by technology.